schmoelder/diss/doc/02_fundamentals/04_design_formulation.md

 Similarly, plant design factors, such as the number of columns used in the process and the type of chromatography system, can impact the fixed costs associated with the separation process, such as capital investment, labor, and maintenance costs.
 Moreover, site-related parameters, such as the availability and cost of utilities like water and electricity, can impact the total separation costs as well.

-The total separation costs associated with a given chromatographic separation process $C_{i, total}$ can be determined by adding the fixed and variable costs together.
+The total separation costs associated with a given chromatographic separation process $C_{i, total}$ can be determined by adding the fixed and variable costs.
-Fixed costs are specific to each company and include operating costs $C_{operating}$, which are associated with overhead expenses such as wages and maintenance, as well as depreciation costs $C_{depreciation}$, which reflect the allocation of investment costs over the years
+Fixed costs are specific to each company and include operating costs $C_{operating}$, which are associated with overhead expenses such as wages and maintenance, as well as depreciation costs $C_{depreciation}$, which reflect the allocation of investment costs over the years.
-On the other hand, variable costs include eluent cost, feed cost, and adsorbent cost, which are dependent on the materials used in the chromatographic separation process.
+On the other hand, variable costs include the costs of operation such as eluent cost, feed cost, and adsorbent cost, which are dependent on the materials used in the chromatographic separation process.
-This simple calculation provides a rough estimate of the total separation costs associated with a given chromatographic separation process and can be used as a starting point for evaluating the economic performance of the process.
+This simple calculation provides a rough estimate of the total separation costs associated with a given chromatographic separation process and can be used as a starting point for evaluating the economic performance of the process {cite}`Nicoud2015`:

-@todo: citation

 ```{math}
 :label: total_cost